-ASU 2016-13, Financial Instruments - Credit Losses (Topic 326)

-In June 2016, FASB issued guidance to replace the incurred loss model with an expected loss model, which is referred to as the current expected credit loss (CECL) model.
-The CECL model is applicable to the measurement of credit losses on financial assets measured at amortized cost, including loan receivables and held-to-maturity debt securities.
-It also applies to off-balance sheet credit exposures not accounted for as insurance.
+On January 1, 2023, the Credit Union adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, as amended, which replaced the incurred loss methodology with an expected loss methodology that is referred to as the current expected credit loss (CECL) methodology.
+The measurement of expected credit losses under CECL methodology is applicable to financial assets measured at amortized cost, including loan receivables and available-for-sale and held-to-maturity debt securities.
+It also applies to off-balance sheet credit exposures not accounted for as insurance (loan commitments, standby letters of credit, financial guarantees, and other similar instruments) and net investments in leases recognized by a lessor in accordance with Topic 842 on leases.